Did you know that it is National Playground Safety Week? Here is a blog post all about being safe that you can take with you beyond the playground.

 - Warm up before playing a sport

 - Know the rules of each sport

 While we can’t control the temperature, we can control some aspects of the environment where our children play.
-From wearing appropriate seasonal clothing to having a clean yard, you can be reassured that your children are playing safe outdoors.
+From wearing appropriate seasonal clothing to having a clean yard to maintaining the perfect temperature with smart thermostats, you can be reassured that your children are playing safe outdoors.

 - Never leave children completely alone

 - Wear the proper attire for the season

 - Clear away debris and dangerous equipment